 A board of five trustees is responsible for the stewardship, governance, and long-term planning of Village Point Improvement District’s drinking water and shared sewer resources.

-The Village Point Improvement District is seeking nominees for two trustee positions, to be elected at our annual general meeting on April 23rd 2022 (or close to that date).
-One position is for a term of three years (2022-2025), the other one for 1 year (2022-2023).
-The deadline for nomination is April 8th.
+The Village Point Improvement District is seeking nominees for two trustee positions, to be elected at our annual general meeting on April 22nd 2023.
+The positions are for a term of three years (20223-2026).
+The deadline for nomination is April 7th at 4:00pm.

 Trustees meet once each month.
 In addition, each trustee is expected to serve on at least one of the following committees, which generally meet monthly: Audit/Finance, Human Resource/Governance, or Operations/Compliance.
 They may also be contributing to ad hoc committees on various topics.

 Trustees must be homeowners within Village Point Improvement District or their spouse.
 They must be Canadian citizens, and have resided in B.C. for the last 6 months.

 The most important qualifications for a trustee are a desire to serve and represent the community, collaborate with their fellow trustees in the planning and oversight of our operations, and oversee the wise use of our community’s natural, financial, and human resources.

 If you have the above qualities, please consider serving on our board of trustees.